-In order to maintain anonymity during marking, students are issued with a number which should appear on the cover sheet of the essay.
+In order to maintain anonymity during marking, you will be issued with a number which should appear on the cover sheet of the essay.
 The number used for the RDE is the same as the examination number issued to each student in the first year of the course.
-The number is available online on each student's Self-Service Page, and should also be used in each written examination and submission during the student's time on the course.
+The number is available online on your Self-Service Page, and should also be used in each written examination and submission during your time on the course.